 The Bible tells us that Jesus Christ is "the first begotten of the dead" (Revelation 1:5) and "the firstborn from the dead" (Colossians 1:18)

 There is NO Greek text that reads like the paraphrases found in many modern versions like the NIV, NET, Holman, JW version or the Catholic New Jerusalem.
 All the texts here read the same. - υιος μου ει συ εγω σημερον γεγεννηκα σε = "you are my son, today I have begotten you.
 There is no word for "become" nor "your" and much less is there any word here for "father".
+Other than these "minor details" it is a fine translation ;-)

 Notice the utter silliness of a man like Dan Wallace, a professor of Greek at Dallas Theological Seminary and the main editor of the online NET version.
 His NET version reads this way in Acts 13:33.
 Then notice his ridiculous footnote. “that this promise God has fulfilled to us, their children, by raising Jesus, as also it is written in the second psalm, ‘You are my Son; today I HAVE FATHERED YOU.”